350Seattle-Transportation-Team/gtfs-realtime/README.md

 - if there's a bus stop, another route vertex point occurs at the same location along the centerline of the street
 - the bus `positions` do not line up directly with either the route vertex points or the bus stops

-Our goal is to better understand how buses travels along their routes.
+Our goal is to better understand how buses travel along their routes.
 One natural question is "How fast is the bus moving along the route?"
 To get speed, we need change in location (we have that with multiple position records) and distance traveled.
 To think about getting "distance traveled", it's helpful to look at the picture below:
 <img src="/images/between_positions.png" width="800"/>

 In the picture, you'll see two vehicle positions along a route.
 The vehicle was at location 1 first at time, t1.
 Then the vehicle traveled along the route and arrived at location 2 at time, t2.
 We can find distance traveled in 2 ways: